Project Leader, General Salary

 Popular Skills for Project Leader, General

-General Project Leaders report using a wide range of professional skills.
-Most notably, skills in Microsoft Project, Microsoft Office, Windows Operating System General Use, and Project Management are correlated to pay that is above average.
+General Project Leaders generally report applying a varied skill set to their work.
+Most notably, skills in Microsoft Project, Microsoft Office, Windows Operating System General Use, and Project Management are correlated to pay that is above average, with boosts between 4 percent and 18 percent.
 Those listing Microsoft Access as a skill should be prepared for drastically lower pay.
-Microsoft Word and Microsoft Excel also typically command lower compensation.
-Most people experienced in Microsoft Excel also know Microsoft Office and Windows Operating System General Use.
+Microsoft Excel and Microsoft Word also typically command lower compensation.
+It is often found that people who know Microsoft Excel are also skilled in Microsoft Office and Windows Operating System General Use.

 Pay by Experience Level for Project Leader, General

 Pay by Experience for a Project Leader, General has a positive trend.
 An entry-level Project Leader, General with less than 5 years of experience can expect to earn an average total compensation of $59,000 based on 76 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Project Leader, General with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $82,000 based on 72 salaries.
 An experienced Project Leader, General which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $85,000 based on 70 salaries.
 A Project Leader, General with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $90,000 based on 16 salaries.

 Rated 4 out of 5

 based on 37 votes.